Kuldeep0101/Care-Connect/README.md

 ## Acknowledgments 🙏

-Big thanks to Akshay Saini and the Namaste Dev platform for curating this exception
+Big thanks to Akshay Saini and the Namaste Dev platform for curating this exceptional project idea and guidance. 🎉